 In SnapCenter Plug-in for VMware vSphere 4.4 and earlier, you can restore VMs only to the original host and datastore.

-Beginning in SnapCenter Plug-in for VMware vSphere 4.5, you can restore VMs to the original host or to an alternate host in the same ESXi or to an alternate ESXi host managed by the same vCenter in linked mode.
+Beginning in SnapCenter Plug-in for VMware vSphere 4.5, you can restore VMs to the original host, or to an alternate host in the same vCenter Server, or to an alternate ESXi host managed by the same vCenter or any vCenter in linked mode.